OctopusDeploy/blog/blog/2025-01/eks-iam-role/index.md

 oci://registry-1.docker.io/octopusdeploy/kubernetes-agent
 ```

-With all of the above configured, all pods used for executing worker activities will be assigned the specified IAM role.
+With everything above configured, all pods used for executing worker activities get assigned the specified IAM role.

 #### Adding annotation after agent is already installed

-The annotation can also be added manually using the following command:
+You can also add the annotation manually using the following command:

 ```
 kubectl annotate sa <service-account-name> eks.amazonaws.com/role-arn=arn:aws:iam::<account-id>:role/<iam-role-name> -n <namespace>
 ```

 ### EKS Pod Identity

-An alternative method is to use the Amazon EKS Pod Identity Agent addon.
-This addon facilitates the IAM role assignment to pods created by the Agent.
-There are a couple of pre-requisites to complete before installing the addon:
+An alternative method is to use the Amazon EKS Pod Identity Agent add-on.
+This add-on facilitates the IAM role assignment to pods created by the agent.

+Before installing the add-on:

-- Create/update the IAM Role
+- Create/update the IAM role
 - Create a Pod Identity Association
-- Add the `Amazon EKS Pod Identity Agent` addon to your EKS cluster
+- Add the `Amazon EKS Pod Identity Agent` add-on to your EKS cluster

-#### Create/update the IAM Role
+#### Create/update the IAM role

-You'll first need to configure an IAM Role for the pods to use.
-Below is the minimum JSON for the **Trust relationships** needed for the addon to work:
+You first need to configure an IAM Role for the pods to use.
+Below is the minimum JSON for the **Trust relationships** needed for the add-on to work:

 ```json
 {